Citizen V: John Watkins III

 John Watkins III was raised to be a version of Citizen V. He presumably served as a field agent for the V-Battalion before he actually took the Citizen V title and was left comatose for five years.
 When Helmut Zemo's mind was placed in his body, John was remarkably healthy for someone who had been in a bed for five years.
 When Helmut was no longer in his body, John decided to change costumes and stayed on as Citizen V. He soon found himself fighting the Everlasting.
 He installed ULTIMATUM as the leader of the country Rumekistan, a decision which later came back to haunt him.
 Under the holographic guise of Nenad Petrovic, Watkins orchestrated events to make Cable as Rumekistan's leader.

-There is a mention in Citizen V (vol. 2) that John Watkins III is the seventh version of Citizen V.
+There is a mention in Citizen V (vol. 2) that he's the seventh version of Citizen V.

 Roberto da Costa

-Roberto da Costa began to lead the U.S.Avengers under the Citizen V alias.
+Roberto da Costa began to lead the U.S. Avengers under the Citizen V alias.

+Valentina Allegra de Fontaine

+Valentina Allegra de Fontaine is the new Citizen V.

 Other versions

-Ultimate Marvel

-The Ultimate Marvel version of Citizen V (John Watkins) is depicted as a normal GI in a special uniform.
-The American soldier rallies his men in the face of a Japanese onslaught in 1942.
-However, he is shot and killed with his blood staining the American flag.
-A photograph of this image is released around the world to which President Franklin Roosevelt demands a true super-soldier rather than a normal one in a special uniform.
+The Ultimate Marvel version of Citizen V (John Watkins) is depicted as a normal GI in a special uniform who rallied his men in the face of a Japanese onslaught in 1942.
+He was shot and killed with his blood staining the American flag.
+A photograph of this image was released around the world to which President Franklin D. Roosevelt demands a true super-soldier rather than a normal one.